-Production facility with nameplate capacity of 20,000 bopd is expected to increase to 27,500 bopd in 2020.
+Production facility with current production capacity of 27,500 bopd.
+Debottlenecking activities remain on track to further increase production capacity to over 30,000 bopd in Q1 2021.
 Since December 2019, all oil produced is exported via pipeline.
-Five production wells are currently tied-in to PF-1, with no artificial lift.
+Six production wells are currently tied-in to PF-1, with no artificial lift.

 - SH-10 & SH-11

-Production facility with a nameplate capacity of 20,000 bopd is expected to increase to 27,500 bopd in 2020.
-Since July 2018 all oil produced is exported via pipeline.
+Production facility with current nameplate capacity of 20,000 bopd, expected to increase to 27,500 bopd with the recommencement of drilling activities.
+Since July 2018, all oil produced is exported via pipeline.
 Five production wells are currently tied-in to PF-2, with one on artificial lift.

 Shaikan – a giant field with proven production track record

 The Shaikan Field is one of the largest oil discoveries in the Kurdistan Region of Iraq and has been in production since July 2013.
-To date, the field has produced in excess of 70 million stock tank barrels (“MMstb”) and has estimated 2P reserves of 578 MMstb, as at 31 December 2019.
+To date, the field has produced in excess of 80 million stock tank barrels (“MMstb”) and had estimated 2P reserves of 578 MMstb, as at 31 December 2019.
 GKP has a vision to grow production to 110,000 bopd over the coming years.

 Before the suspension of the activity programme, work was ongoing to increase production to 55,000 bopd with longer-term potential to increase output to 110,000 bopd, by way of a phased investment programme.